Welcome to The Virtual School

 Welcome to the Virtual School website, here is just a glimpse into the work we do and services we provide to support Gloucestershire's Children in Care, our schools, foster carers and other professionals.

-This website aims to be a focal point for everyone working with Children in Care and Care Leavers.
+This website aims to be a focal point for everyone working with Children in Care, Care Leavers, and Children Previously Looked After.
 It is a place to access information, advice and guidance, link and share best practice and gain a complete picture of the multi-agency work which goes on in support of our young people.

 Education matters to all children, it is crucial to their well-being and improves their life chances.
 For children in the care of Gloucestershire who have previously faced challenging situations it is even more essential to do all that we can to support them.